ashwinravi1259/docs-test-fork/docs/user-wallets/pkps/quick-start.md

 Authentication methods ('auth methods' for short) are the specific credentials (i.e. a wallet address or email account) that have permission to control and manage permissions associated with the underlying PKP (for example, to add another auth method or sign a transaction).

-To manage the auth methods registered to a `Programmabale Key Pair`  you will need to use the `LitContracts` package that we installed earlier.
+To manage the auth methods registered to a `Programmable Key Pair`  you will need to use the `LitContracts` package that we installed earlier.
 Once that has been installed, you can add an auth method in the following steps:

 If a `Programmable Key Pair` owns itself through the `sendPkpToIteself` flag you will need to use an instance of the `PkpEthersWallet` as the `signer` in the `LitContracts` constructor options: